Cache123/career-development-curriculum/README.md

 * [Module Four](https://github.com/turingschool/career-development-curriculum/tree/master/module_four)

 ### Deliverables
 Career development deliverables will be reviewed by either Allison, Meg, or both of us.
-Students should submit their delvierables via Pull Request to the [submissions file here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
+Students should submit their deliverables via Pull Request to the [submissions file here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).

 ### Who Does What
 Your career development team consists of: